 Syrian President Bashar al-Assad has said that the triumph in Aleppo is a “huge step” in bringing the war in Syria to an end.

-Posted by Press TV on February 20, 2017, With 1005 Reads Filed under Of Interest.
+Posted by Press TV on February 20, 2017, With 1065 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.